huiyuyie/recipe_calories/README.md

 To assess whether recipes that take between **120 and 240 minutes** to prepare have different mean calorie counts compared to all other recipes, we performed a permutation test as follows:

 **Null Hypothesis (H0):**
-There is **NO difference** in the mean calories of recipes that take 120~240 minutes to make.
+There is **NO difference** in the mean calories of recipes that take 120~240 minutes to make and those that do not.

 **Alternative Hypothesis (H1):**
 There **is a difference** in the mean calories of recipes that take 120~240 minutes to make and those that do not.